Credit towards a graduate degree does not transfer automatically. In general, however,

 by examination, course validation and experiential learning that can be used to fulfill

-degree requirements is less than one-third the number of hours required for the degree.
+degree requirements is 12 hours or one-third the number of hours required for the

 For doctoral students, the maximum amount of combined hours of transfer credit, credit-by-examination,